matisojka/qqqa/README.md

 # auto approve tool execution for non interactive scripts
 qa -y "count lines across *.rs"

+# disable emojis in responses (persists)
+qa --no-fun "format and lint the repo"
 ```

 `execute_command` prints the proposed command and asks for confirmation.
 It warns if the working directory is outside your home.
 Use `-y` to auto approve in trusted workflows.